JaniHarkonen/DumpEm/README.md

 # Repository tasks
 - [x] re-write SymbolList for minimum viable product
+- [x] add edit mode for other components
-- [ ] add/refine edit mode for/of other components
+- [ ] refine edit mode of other components

 - [ ] improve existing components